dsaiztc/NYCSubwayAnalysis/ShortQuestions.md

 **1.4 What is the significance and interpretation of these results?**

-Regarding this results, we would conclude that significantly more people ride the subway when it is raining than when it is not raining: we would reject the null hypothesis with a significance level of 2.74e-6 (for a one-tailed test).
+Regarding this results, we would conclude that significantly more people ride the subway when it is raining than when it is not raining: we would reject the null hypothesis with a significance level of 5.48e-06 (for a two-tailed test).

 ## Section 2.
 Linear Regression